ava-labs/hypersdk/README.md

 exchanges and blockchains, it is definitely worth a read (the logic for filling orders is < 100 lines of code!).

-To ensure the `hypersdk` stays reliable as we optimize and evolve the codebase, we also run E2E tests in the `tokenvm` on each PR to the `hypersdk` core modules.
+To ensure the `hypersdk` remains reliable as we optimize and evolve the codebase, we also run E2E tests in the `tokenvm` on each PR to the `hypersdk` core modules.

 ### Expert: `indexvm`